The Practical Threshold for Trust Viability

 After notice to the qualified beneficiaries, the trustee of a trust that consists of trust property having a total value of less than one hundred thousand dollars or that is uneconomic to administer may terminate the trust if the trustee concludes that the value of the trust property is insufficient to justify the cost of administration.

-A.R.S. § 14-10414(A)This statute gives a trustee a practical exit.
-If the trust holds under $100,000, or if administrative costs are eating into the principal regardless of size, the trustee can wind things down.
+A.R.S. § 14-10414(A)This statute gives a trustee a practical exit when the trust is too small to justify its own costs.
+If the trust holds under $100,000, or if costs are eating into the principal regardless of size, the trustee can wind things down.
 The key requirement is notice to the qualified beneficiaries before taking action.
-And this authority does not extend to an interested trustee, which prevents someone who benefits from the trust from unilaterally shutting it down.
+This authority does not extend to an interested trustee, which prevents someone who benefits from the trust from shutting it down on their own.

 What Happens to the Remaining Assets

-When a trust terminates under this provision, the trustee does not simply pocket the funds or distribute them however they choose.
+When a trust terminates under this provision, the trustee does not simply pocket the funds.
 The statute requires distributions to be consistent with the purposes of the trust.
 If the trust was set up for a grandchild's education, the remaining assets should go toward that purpose or to the beneficiary who would have received them.

 On termination of a trust under this section, the trustee shall distribute the trust property in a manner consistent with the purposes of the trust.

 A.R.S. § 14-10414(C)A court also has the authority to step in independently.
-If a judge determines that trust assets are insufficient to justify ongoing administration, the court can modify the trust terms, terminate the trust outright, or even remove the trustee and appoint someone new.
+With court approval, a judge can order modification or termination of the trust, or even remove the trustee and appoint someone new.
 This gives beneficiaries a safeguard if the trustee does not act on their own.